Outdooractive/mvt-tools/README.md

 }
 ```

-The query language is loosely modeled after the jq query language.
+The query language is very loosely modeled after the jq query language.
+The output will contain all features where the query returns `true`.

 Here is an overview.
 Example:
 ```
 "properties": {
   "foo": {"bar": 1},